Krnsand/rock-paper-scissors-lizard-spock/README.md

 ## Features

-I wanted my game to be easy to play and to understand, that is why the rules are posted at the bottom of the page so that one can easily check to see which option does what.
+I wanted my game to be easy to play and to understand, that is why the rules are posted at the bottom of the page so that the player can easily check to see which option does what.

 ### Existing Features